JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Nyayis_1.md

 [^1584]: 352:2 Or, of pleasure.

-[^1586]: 352:3 ‘On Mount Saoka_n_ta there is a golden tube coming from the root of the earth; the water that is on the surface of the earth goes up through the hole of that tube to the heavens, and being driven by the wind, spreads everywhere, and thus the dew is produced’ (Sansk. transl.).
+[^1586]: 352:3 ‘On Mount Saoka<i>n</i>ta there is a golden tube coming from the root of the earth; the water that is on the surface of the earth goes up through the hole of that tube to the heavens, and being driven by the wind, spreads everywhere, and thus the dew is produced’ (Sansk. transl.).

-[^1587]: 353:1 The whole of the Khôrshê_d_ Ya_s_t is inserted here.
+[^1587]: 353:1 The whole of the Khôrshê<i>d</i> Ya<i>s</i>t is inserted here.

 [^1588]: 353:2 Rivers considered as Ahura's wives (cf. Ormazd et Ahriman, § 32).